Al-Anon Family Group of Keller

 We use the ancient practice of Lectio Divina to enter into the Word.
 Lectio Divina invites us to meditate on Scripture – to “sit with it” for a while – as a way of delving more deeply into God’s Word.
 Each week, we will read and ponder the Lectionary for the upcoming Sunday.
 As we experience Sunday worship, we will hear the Lectionary that has been percolating in our minds for a week.
 We may recognize connecting themes among the Collect, the hymns, and the homily.
 Each of these can inform our understanding of the Word we have been engaged with throughout the week.

 No preparation is required in advance of our meetings.
-We meet in person in the library, which is located in the northeast corner of the large parish hall.
+We meet in person in the choir room, which is on the south side of the large parish hall

 This is a great way to learn about the Scripture readings for the upcoming Sunday.
 We have a good bit of fun imagining sermon titles.
 If you’d like to join the class, please drop in!
 For more information, email lesliemossschulz@gmail.com or alan.bentrup@stmartininthefields.org.
 We’d love to hear from you!